microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualappointment-getvirtualappointmentjoinweburl.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get a join web URL for [Microsoft Virtual Appointments](/microsoft-365/frontline/virtual-appointments).
 This web URL includes enhanced business-to-customer experiences such as mobile broswer join and virtual lobby rooms.

-> [!NOTE]
-> For the preview period, customers with access to virtual appointments with their Microsoft 365 licenses benefit from unlimited virtual appointment calls via the Microsoft Graph API.
-We'll provide additional details about licensing requirements before the preview period ends.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).